 Digital Scale

-Every gram counts for RC models that fly, so having an accurate tool to weigh your quadcopter and components is important.
+Every gram counts for RC models, so having an accurate tool to weigh your quadcopter and components is important.
 Having 1g precision is good enough generally, but 0.1g is even better.
 Make sure maximum capacity is over 1kg, if you plan to build larger models you might want to choose one with even higher weight limit.

 Clamp Meter